-On March 19, 2019, Downtown Music Publishing LLC, ole Media Management, L.P., Big Deal Music, LLC, CYPMP, LLC, Peer International Corporation, PSO Limited, Peermusic Ltd., Peermusic III, Ltd., Peertunes, Ltd., Songs of Peer Ltd., Reservoir Media Management, Inc., The Richmond Organization, Inc., Round Hill Music LLC, The Royalty Network, Inc., and Ultra International Music Publishing, LLC filed a lawsuit against us in the U.S. District Court for the Southern District of New York, captioned Downtown Music Publ'g LLC, et. al v.
+On March 19, 2019, Downtown Music Publishing LLC, ole Media Management, L.P., Big Deal Music, LLC, CYPMP, LLC, Peer International Corporation, PSO Limited, Peermusic Ltd., Peermusic III, Ltd., Peertunes, Ltd., Songs of Peer Ltd., Reservoir Media Management, Inc., The Richmond Organization, Inc., Round Hill Music LLC, The Royalty Network, Inc., and Ultra International Music Publishing, LLC filed a lawsuit against us in the U.S. District Court for the Southern District of New York, captioned Downtown Music Publi'g LLC, et. al v.
 Peloton Interactive, Inc., alleging that we engaged in copyright infringement by using certain accused songs in classes without necessary licenses.
 The plaintiffs allege that they are music publishers that own or control the copyrights in numerous musical works that were synchronized by us without the plaintiffs' authorization.
 The complaint asserts a single claim for copyright infringement.
 It seeks injunctive relief, more than \$150 million in damages, and attorneys' fees and costs.

 The plaintiffs served us with the summons and complaint on March 21, 2019.
 On April 30, 2019, we answered the complaint and filed counterclaims against the original named plaintiffs and National Music Publishers' Association, Inc., a trade association, alleging that they coordinated to collectively negotiate licenses in violation of the antitrust laws.
-Our counterclaims also assert that the trade association tortuously interfered with Peloton's attempts to engage in direct negotiations with music publishers in violation of state law.
+Our counterclaims also assert that the trade association tortiously interfered with Peloton's attempts to engage in direct negotiations with music publishers in violation of state law.
 The counterclaims seek injunctive relief, monetary damages (to be trebled under applicable statute), and attorneys' fees and costs.
-An initial pretrial conference was held on May 9, 2019 and discovery has commenced.
+An amended complaint filed on May 31, 2019 named additional plaintiffs Greensleeves Publishing Ltd., Me Gusta Music, LLC, Raleigh Music Publishing LtC, STB Music, Inc., and TuneCore, Inc. and identified additional musical works.
+We answered the amended complaint on June 14, 2019.
+On June 24, 2019, counter-defendants filed a motion to dismiss the counterclaims, which is currently being briefed by the parties.
+Discovery on the claims and counterclaims is ongoing in the case.